architect/arcdown/readme.md

 ### `plugins: object[]`

-Highlight.js plugins can be passed to `arcdown`'s highlighter as an array of objects or class instances with functions keyed as hljs callbacks.
+Highlight.js plugins can be passed to Arcdown's highlighter as an array of objects or class instances with functions keyed as hljs callbacks.

 See [the hljs plugin docs](https://highlightjs.readthedocs.io/en/latest/plugin-api.html) for more info.